towolf/towolf.github.com/docs/PsychBasic/KbWait.markdown

 KbWait uses the PsychHID function, a general purpose function for reading from the Human Interface Device \(HID\) class of USB devices.

-KbWait tests the first USB\-HID keyboard device by default.
+KbWait tests the first USB-HID keyboard device by default.
 Optionally you can pass in a 'deviceNumber' to test a different keyboard if multiple keyboards are connected to your machine.
-If deviceNumber is \-1, all keyboard devices will be checked.
-If deviceNumber is \-2, all keypad devices \(if any\) will be checked.
-If deviceNumber is \-3, all keyboard and keypad devices will be checked.
+If deviceNumber is -1, all keyboard devices will be checked.
+If deviceNumber is -2, all keypad devices \(if any\) will be checked.
+If deviceNumber is -3, all keyboard and keypad devices will be checked.
 The device numbers to be checked are determined only on the first call to the function.
 If these numbers change, the function can be reset using "clear KbWait".